Pheonix14/Phoenix-Share/readme.md

 ## Disclaimer

-**IMPORTANT:** This file sharing system does not provide encryption for the uploaded files.
-It is meant for simple file sharing purposes and should not be used for sensitive or confidential data.
-The files uploaded to the system are stored on the server in their original format without encryption.
-Therefore, it is recommended to exercise caution when uploading and sharing files containing sensitive information.
+**IMPORTANT:** Although an encryption system has been added to this file sharing system, it is important to note that it may still have vulnerabilities and potential issues.
+Therefore, it is crucial to exercise caution when using this system and avoid uploading or sharing sensitive or confidential data.
+The files uploaded to the server are stored with encryption but things may break.
+Please be aware that the security and reliability of the system cannot be guaranteed, and you should use it at your own risk.

 ## Features

+- end-to-end encryption: a encryption system that provides more security.
 - User authentication: Users can log in with their credentials to access the file sharing system.
 - File upload: Users can select and upload files from their devices.
 - File download: Uploaded files can be downloaded using unique download links.